jenniferlei/shopify-backend-developer-challenge/README.md

 Python unittests were added to ensure the API endpoints returned the correct JSON response.

-View the app on Replit: [https://shopify-backend-developer-challenge.jenniferlei.repl.co/](https://shopify-backend-developer-challenge.jenniferlei.repl.co/)
+View the app on [Replit](https://shopify-backend-developer-challenge.jenniferlei.repl.co/)

 ## Tech Stack